Cross-Cultural Gift-Giving: Nothing is more difficult. If you travel, you are going to give gifts and receive gifts. Here are a few things to know:

 Tricky, right?
 The same cross-cultural/cross-linguistic problems apply to naming commercial products, such as Chevy’s Nova.
 The car didn’t sell well in Mexico.
 Why not?
 No va in Spanish means ‘doesn’t go.’

 Speaking of numbers, in the U.S. giving someone a dozen roses is a romantic gesture.
-In Romania – and I assume other places in Eastern Europe – an even number of flowers is only for funerals.
+In Eastern Europe an even number of flowers is only for funerals.
 Bouquets with an uneven number of flowers are for the living.

 This is not the kind of information you can just intuit.